 - Let rest for 10 minutes before opening the lid.

-- Remove the lemongrass, pandan, bay leaves, ginger, and galangal.
+- Remove the lemongrass, pandan, Indonesian bay leaves, ginger, and galangal.
 Stir with the rice cooker paddle.

 - It is traditional to shape the rice with a cone mold (I just use a banana leaf and make it into a cone), but you can also just use a rice bowl to shape.

-- Serve with ayam ungkep (Javanese fried rice), tempeh goreng lengkuas (fried tempeh in galangal sauce), and telur dadar gulung (rolled fried egg).
+- Serve with ayam ungkep (fried chicken), tempeh goreng lengkuas (fried tempeh in galangal sauce), and telur dadar gulung (rolled fried egg).